Topological defects promote layer formation in Myxococcus xanthus colonies

 To quantitatively assess our model, we fit the theoretical predictions to the measured velocity profile along the midline of topological defects, i.e. $v_x(x,y=0)$ (\cref{midline-flow-fits}, \hyperref[theory]{Supplementary Text}).
 The fits yield values for three model parameters: the nematic healing length $\ell$ that determines the defect core size, the ratio $\zeta/\xi_0$ between active stress and isotropic friction coefficients, and the friction anisotropy $\epsilon$ (\cref{t fits}).
 For both $+1/2$ and $-1/2$ defects, we obtain $\ell\approx 2.5$ $\mu$m; the defect core is smaller than a cell length $l \approx 7$ $\mu$m.
 In addition, we find that active stress in the bacterial colony is extensile ($\zeta>0$), and that friction anisotropy is positive ($\epsilon>0$).
-However, the optimal values of $\zeta/\xi_0$ and $\epsilon$ are different for $+1/2$ and $-1/2$ defects, suggesting that cells experience a different effective friction around each defect type, likely due to the distinct mechanical details of the layer formation and the hole opening processes.
+However, the optimal values of $\zeta/\xi_0$ and $\epsilon$ are different for $+1/2$ and $-1/2$ defects.
+These effective parameter values characterize the average flows around defects, not all of which give rise to new layers or holes.
+Imposing common fitting parameters for $+1/2$ and $-1/2$ defects, we obtain poorer fits (\cref{simultaneous-fits,t simultaneous-fits}).
+To obtain compatible parameter values for both defect types, future detailed models of layer formation and hole opening might have to account for additional forces such as the surface tension of the water layer that wets the colony.